cdijkstra/Svelte_Blogs/src/posts/2025-12-29-Generic-Math.md

     }
 }
 ```
+with a cast to type `T` and using `dynamic` to perform the addition at runtime.
-This would indeed work
+This would indeed work:
 ```
-// Part 2 Generic Math Workaround, before C# 11
 var resultInt = AdditionsGenericOldSchool.Add(1, 2); // 3
 var resultDouble = AdditionsGenericOldSchool.Add(1.0, 2.0); // 3.0
 ```